 On a cloudless Sunday afternoon in July the gates creaked open at the Washington Corrections Center in Shelton.
 The prisoner was six feet, six inches tall.
 A mustache arced across his square face; dark hair spilled halfway down his back.
 Hands and feet shackled, he shuffled from the van and into the reception unit.
 A guard eyed the paperwork and read his offense: child molestation.

-But that’s a fiction.
-And only the prisoner, two fellow inmates, and the warden knew the truth.
+Pure fiction—and only the prisoner, two fellow inmates, and the warden knew the truth.

 John Browne was just a few months into his job as an assistant attorney general for the State of Washington, and this was his idea.
 The state hired the 25-year-old to help reform its prisons.
 Insisting that he experience the penitentiary the way the inmates do, Browne arrived under the guise of a convicted pedophile.
 His boss, Donald Horowitz, also posed as a prisoner, as did an official with the state parole board.